COVID-19 and the Permaculture Association response

 It's time to look after each other, think about what we really value, and see how we can come out of this stronger and more resolved to create a world that really works for every person and all of life.

-The Permaculture Association is continuing to provide all of its existing services with the exception of book sales (the office is now closed and we are all home-working) and events, which will be under review until we know more about how long this pandemic will last.
+The Permaculture Association is continuing to provide all of its existing services with the exception of events, which are now likely to happen online instead.

 Useful links and resources